Never Skip a Batch: Dense Learning of Temporal GNNs via Adaptive Pseudo-Supervision: Stochastic gradient descent convergence for historical label averaging

-Within this framework, we can also substitute the loss function with a different variant of it.
+Within our framework, we would replace the original loss function.
 Specifically, in $\ell(\vecT_t; (\vecX, \vecY))$ our method would replace $\vecY$ with a pseudo-labels vector $\vecY'$.
-As long as it is unbiased and we can estimate the variance of it, the theoretical results on convergence speed below hold, as one can easily see from~\cite{rakhlin2012making,shalev2014understanding}.
+As long as $\vecG_t$ is unbiased, the theoretical results on convergence speed below hold, as easily follows from~\cite{rakhlin2012making,shalev2014understanding}.